trigaten/Learn_Prompting/docs/intermediate/whats_in_a_prompt.md

 Even providing random labels from the labelspace helps the LLM get a better understanding of the labelspace, and improves results.
 Additionally, properly representing the distribution of the labelspace in the exemplars is important.
-Rather than uniformly sampling from the labelspace in the exemplars, it is better to sample from the distribution of the labels.
+Rather than uniformly sampling from the labelspace in the exemplars, it is better to sample according to the true distribution of the labels.

 ## Format Matters